 - Dealerships are less likely to tolerate deviating from the agreed payment plan – no accelerated payments, no lump sums, and definitely no missed payments.

 - If you have bad credit score, the dealership representative may not give you a better interest rate than a bank or you may end up paying double the value of the car once you’ve finished with payments.

 So, which of the two options is better – financing through a bank or a dealership?

 As both of them have their positive and negative sides, it all really comes down to you and your financial situation.
 If you have favorable credit and solid income, your bank will give you a good deal.
 But if your credit is bad, you will have an easier time securing car financing through a dealership.
 Then again, whatever is presented as a “good deal” may just be convincing tactics by the most charming salesperson.

 Buying a car is a big investment for any person, so you should take your time, find the right car for you and decide how much you are willing to pay for it.
 Make sure you look at the situation from all angles, read the fine print on any contract you are considering signing, and decide if you are financially capable of shouldering the burden.

 Here at CRS Automotive, we take care of our customers’ needs and preferences both when they are just considering buying a vehicle and afterward when they become proud owners of their new used cars.
-Come to our Oakville used car dealership and see for yourself the vehicles in our sale line and the financing options we have to offer.
+Come to our Stoney Creek used car dealership and see for yourself the vehicles in our sale line and the financing options we have to offer.
 You won’t regret it!